The performance isn't free. It never was.

 Learning to find a process to trust.
 Listening for the warning signs that I was heading for a burnout.
 Allowing myself to just. bloody. stop.

-What I am saying is there’s a difference between making neurotypical people uncomfortable and making yourself invisible so they stay comfortable.
+There’s a difference between making neurotypical people uncomfortable and making yourself invisible so they stay comfortable.
 It’s a subtle difference.
 It matters.

 The performance isn’t free